Helpful Hints for Group Spa Travel

 Whether your group travel plans take you on a getaway weekend with friends to a luxurious destination spa, spa appointments while golfing with the guys, or a visit to a day spa for a bachelorette party, spa etiquette is paramount.

-Some animals are welcome at certain resorts (likely not at day spas) but should not be brought to the spa.
+2. Pets: Some animals are welcome at certain resorts (likely not at day spas) but should not be brought to the spa.
 Be considerate of others by keeping your pet quiet and following the spa rules.

 3. Phones: Leave phones in your locker or room; or turn them off before entering the spa.

 4. Perfume: Because the emphasis should be on relaxation and others may be allergic, it's best not to wear perfume to exercise classes offered at the resort or destination spa.

-TherapistsIf you prefer either a male or female therapist, but the spa fails to ask, don't hesitate to let your choice be known.
-Also, if you have enjoyed the services of a particular therapist on a prior visit, feel free to request that person.
+5. Massage Therapists & Estheticians: If you prefer either a male or female provider, but the spa fails to ask, don't hesitate to let your choice be known.
+Also, if you have enjoyed the services of a particular individual on a prior visit, feel free to request that person.

 6. Punctuality: Arrive on time or early.
-If you are late, your treatment time will need to be shortened since the treatment room (and therapist) is generally booked after your session.
+If you are late, your treatment time will need to be shortened since the treatment room (and provider) is generally booked after your session.
 After a treatment, it's customary to vacate the room within five or ten minutes.
 However, you are free to spend additional time unwinding in the day spa's relaxation or waiting rooms.

-Socializing at destination spasMeals can often be arranged at shared tables, activities and evening programs foster interaction, and in general a sense of community is encouraged in a destination spa.
+7. Socializing: Meals can often be arranged and, in general, a sense of community is encouraged in a destination spa.
 Feel free to engage fellow spa goers in conversation, though try to stay away from stressful topics: Guests generally use spa visits as an opportunity to get away from the pressures of everyday life.
 If, on the other hand, you choose to maintain privacy, that can also be arranged.
 Though it is easy to form cliques in such surroundings, be considerate of engaging others as getting to know many of your fellow spa-goers is part of emotional wellness.
 Celebrity guests should be treated just like other guests and not disturbed by requests for autographs or other mementos.

 8. Advance Booking: As resort and hotel spas often fill up quickly, book as far in advance as possible.
-Some resort/hotel spas can accommodate the group if you reserve treatments at check-in; others suggest booking prior to your arrival.
+Some resort/hotel spas can accommodate groups if you reserve treatments at check-in; others suggest booking prior to your arrival.
 Want to avoid the crowds?
 Try reserving a treatment during off-peak hours or during the week.
 If you do, you may also receive a discount.
-Favorite spa treatment times are usually in the late afternoon and mornings are the favorite times for more strenuous activities that many resort and destination spas offer.
+Popular spa treatment times are usually in the late afternoon and mornings.

 9. Cancellation: Unexpected things do happen, and sometimes it's impossible to keep an appointment.
 If you must cancel, give the spa as much advance notice as possible.
 Be sure to ask if your money will be refunded; cancellation policies vary widely.